orienteerfeed/ofeed-docs/docs/intro.md

 ## Progresive web application (PWA)

 OFeed supports PWA and the site can be installed via pop up window.
-The installed app offers a more pleasant browsing experience that can be launched directly from you home screen.
+The installed app offers a more pleasant browsing experience that can be launched directly from your home screen.

 ![Pop up install](/img/ofeed_pwa_install.jpg)
 ![Pop up install](/img/ofeed_pwa_install_confirm.jpg)